ConanBacterium/BCThesis/weeklymeetings.md

 6) Pytorch model weights are around 250MB for effnet and 100MB for ResNet50, and the batches of 20 pngs are around 8MB.
 I make them into tensors, so maybe they become bigger, so let's just say the batch is 50MB.
 This shouldn't be a lot of memory, yet if I increase batch size much more I get memory error...

 7) Does batch normalization on many layers give weird results in a highly varied dataset with relatively small batches (20 imgs)... ?
-7.5) Normalizing the data makes many training examples unrecognizable, but it gives much higher accuracy??
+7.5) Normalizing the data makes many training examples unrecognizable, but it gives much higher accuracy?
+I guess this is fine, since no pattern in the data is removed, just rescaled.

 8) What to do with unsharp training examples?
 Skip or negative